surajr/CodingInterview/README.md

 Often careercup contains buggy code and most inefficient algorithms.
 I try to add an effcient one with explanation in my own words.

-Feel free to add issues, create pull requests and be a contributer.
+Feel free to submit pull requests, add issues and be a contributer.
 ## Algorithms

 * [Bit Manipulation](https://github.com/Surajr/CodingInterview#bit-manipulation)